nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   - provided hash cannot be found on disk
   - commit file with the given hash exists, but is corrupted
   - commit file with the given hash exists, but no read access is given to AcademyDirectory
-  - other reasons which leads to failure in reading commmit file
+  - other reasons which leads to failure in reading commit file
 - Otherwise, the `AcademyDirectory` storage data will be restored according to the target commit to be reverted to.